-I had no idea what to expect when I walked into the museum, but what I was met with is one of the most unique, peaceful and inspiring displays of art that I have ever seen.
+I had no idea what to expect when I walked into the museum, but what I was met with is one of the most unique, peaceful, and inspiring displays of art that I have ever seen.

-The lighting is perfect, the crowd quiet, and I ended up spending well over an hour moving between the two rooms, taking in Monet's brushstrokes, and observing other's enjoy the work.
+The lighting is perfect, the crowd quiet, and I ended up spending well over an hour moving back and forth between the two rooms, taking in Monet's brushstrokes, and observing other's enjoy the work.

 This museum should be on any art lovers must-visit list in Paris — I can't wait to go back!